 The roads in the UK are amongst the safest in the world.
 People generally drive on the right side of the road (even if it is on the left) and stick to the rules.
 Brits love cycling and the whole country is currently undergoing a cycling renaissance, there has never been a better time to head to the UK for some cycling.
 However, thousands of people die in road traffic accidents on UK roads every year, so it pays to be safe.

 Brits Drive on the Left Side of the Road!

 Unless you come from many of the commonwealth countries, you will have almost certainly have grown up with driving and cycling on the right-hand side of the road.
 Brits however drive on the left-hand side, so you may have to spend some time adjusting to our roads before you can be confident on them.
-Spending an hour or two cycling on some quiet roads in a residential area will help you feel good about the strange turnings and rules.
+If you haven’t the time or funds to spend on some cycle training, spending an hour or two cycling on some quiet roads in a residential area will help you feel good about the strange turnings and rules.